This article was updated in May 2022.

 Even Twitter chats, also known as parties, are making a comeback.

-Several years ago, social media managers would host a 30- or 60-minute party to create a flash of excitement around a product launch or conference session; thousands of people would follow the conversation or ask questions using a signature hashtag.
+Years ago, social media managers would host a party to create excitement around a product launch or conference session; thousands of people would follow the conversation or ask questions using a signature hashtag.
 A 2015 Financial Times Live chat reached 440,000 accounts, generating millions of impressions around its Future of Marketing Summit.

 “We’re actually doing a few [parties] pro bono for some clients but we have a lot of paid clients using them as well,” Wiley says.
 “We had to resurrect our Twitter party calendar to make sure we weren’t scheduling them on the same day, which hasn’t been an issue for years.”